 We are proposing the development of new computer-guided ultrasound technologies, which will allow screening of fetal abnormalities in an automated and uniform fashion.
 It is increasingly clear that using computational and robotic techniques can help with the processing of medical images.
 To apply these techniques to fetal imaging is very challenging because of the difficulty in acquiring the large number of high quality 3D image data required.
 This is largely because the data is acquired using a single ultrasound probe.
 However, the reason that ultrasound systems are made with a single probe is because sonographers can only hold one probe in their hand, with the other hand adapting the settings on the ultrasound system.

 The novelty in our approach is to eventually liberate humans from holding probes by using robotic systems and therefore to allow multiple ultrasound probes that can simultaneously acquire large 3-D datasets.
-This then allows the application of image processing techniques to improve the ultrasound image quality and the use of population-based atlases to identify different organs and systems of the fetus, and help differentiate between normality and abnormality to allow automatic identification of fetal anomalies.
+This then allows the application of image processing techniques to improve the ultrasound image quality and use of advanced artificial intelligence techniques to help sonographers assess fetuses and eventually achieve higher rates of detection of fetal anomalies.